 Diploma of Nursing HLT54115 – Victoria

-Before you apply please ensure that you have read the important information about the VET Student Entry Procedure, accessed the Student Handbook which includes access to course fees and the Policies and Procedures section where you can find information about Refunds and the College Grievance Complaints and Appeals policies and procedures and any additional requirements detailed below.
+Before you apply please ensure that you have read the important information about the VET Student Entry Procedure, accessed the Student Handbook which includes access to course fees and the Policies and Procedures section where you can find information about Refunds and the College Grievance Complaints and Appeals policies and procedures, RPL procedures any additional requirements detailed below.

 If required, book and attend a Literacy, Writing and Numeracy Refresher Class.

 We will contact you within 24-48 hours to discuss next steps, in the meantime, please begin collating the documentation required to finalise your application.
 You will be asked to supply:

 - Photo ID i.e. Australian licence or passport